FOR AGES 3 YEARS TO 18 YEARS

 The exact number of these hamsters is unknown, but there are around 19 species of wild hamsters.

 The Black bear hamster breeds live in the woods in burrows.
 They are distributed throughout Europe, North America, and Asia.
-However, the first domesticated hamster breed was the Syrian hamsters.
+However, the first domesticated hamster breed was the Syrian hamster.
 In 1936, the people of the United States brought the Syrian breed.

-Their habitat comprises warm and dry regions like the edges of the deserts, dunes, and steppes in the wild.
+Their habitat comprises warm and dry regions like the edges of deserts, dunes, and steppes in the wild.

 Like all other hamster breeds, the Black teddy bear hamsters are nocturnal, which means they sleep during the day and come out at night.
 As household pets, they should be kept in a cage with proper bedding.